microchip-pic-avr-examples/pic16f13145-clb-dice-mplab-mcc/README.md

 ### Counter

 The counter module is resposible for the "rolling" of the dice.
-On every edge of the CLB clock, it counts up until it reaches 5.
-When the value 5 is reached, the next clock cycle will reset it to 0.
+On every edge of the CLB clock, it counts up until it reaches five.
+When the value five is reached, the next clock cycle will reset it to 0.
 This behavior is implemented in the Verilog module below.

 **Note**: The counter changes quickly, creating the illusion of randomness.